-It is a rare example of a circular freestanding towers surviving in Scotland.
+It is a rare example of one of the circular freestanding towers surviving in Scotland.
 Once inside, you climb the metal spiral staircase that winds round and around, eventually arriving at a platform just beneath the roof of the tower.
 From here it is a short climb up a metal ladder and a scramble through a trap-door out onto the roof.

 The views from the top are superb, stretching north across the River Tay, and east and west along the northern edge of the Ochil Hills.
 They are also especially good, of course, of Abernethy itself.
-Just keep an eye on the time to avoid being too surprised by the chimes of the clock, being struck, it seems, just under your feet.
+Just keep an eye on the time to avoid being too surprised by the chimes of the clock being struck – and it seems like just under your feet!

 A small cave in a rocky face on the north side of Castle Law, is supposed to have been the residence of some of the Witches of Abernethy.
 At one time it was large enough to hold 12 head of cattle, but appears to have been restricted in size by earth falling from above.